trailblazing/tute/README.md

 1.3 Install it to your Linux distribution

-Default location:
+Default location for administrator installation:

 /opt/Qt5.6.0

-Do not recommend to mix it up with system installation of Qt
+or some user installation is up to you.
+But do not recommend to mix it up with system installation of Qt

 After installation, you'll get a "MaintenanceTool" under the installation root directory.